sg-crest A Singapore Government Agency Website

 • Notes of evidence: A word-for-word transcript of what was said in court during the trial or plead guilty mention.

-• Exhibits: Documents or objects presented as evidence during the trial.
+• Exhibits: Copies of documents or objects presented as evidence during the trial.

 Tip